Hello! Thanks for stopping in. Since I sell knives it seems I should sell the means to sharpen them.

 1 1/2 ounce aerosol, $5

 Note: Aerosol cans cannot be sent Priority Mail, which goes by air.
-They must go by ground parcel post.
+They will go by ground parcel post.
 Please allow extra time for delivery.
+Aerosol can not be shipped to California.

 Shipping and handling is $6 per order (not per item) anywhere in the US.
 Standard shipping is by Priority Mail, so please give me your mailing address, not your UPS address.
 The $6 doesn't actually cover the cost in many cases, but it's easy to calculate, and is my way of saying "thank you".